Star Wars: The ‘Heeeeeeere’s Hannie!’ of Nostalgia

 The only real success of the film also connects to Johnny Carson’s last episode.
 We wanted to see what the next guy could do.
 Abrams didn’t do anything wrong or right with Episode VII but at least he didn’t make us all want to pass on Episode VIII.
 The corporate auteur Disney realized its vision, it sold a bunch of tickets and has us all pre-sold to buy more for the next installment.
 If The Force Awakens is Johnny’s last show, maybe finally Episode VIII will be Jay’s first show.
 My only hope is that a real-life flesh and blood auteur will have the courage to look to the future instead of the past and tell us something new about people who lived a long time ago in a galaxy far, far away.

-2 thoughts on “Star Wars: The ‘Heeeeeeere’s Hannie!’ of Nostalgia
+2 responses to “Star Wars: The ‘Heeeeeeere’s Hannie!’ of Nostalgia”

 If Episode VIII has a good, original story, this movie can be seen as a reset, and a much needed one at that.
 It allows the franchise to be redeemed from the prequels while also appealing to fans of the original trilogy along with a new generation of fans.
 The is is a point where the whole franchise can be reunited for a fresh start.